thomasbachem/php-short-array-syntax-converter/README.md

     Usage: php revert.php [-w] <file>

-Reverting has not yet been thoroughly tested, so use with extreme percaution!
+**Reverting has not yet been thoroughly tested, so use with extreme percaution!**

-Since there is no specific token for the short array syntax, it relies on checking the previous token for a variable, object property or function return ")".
+Since there is no specific token for the short array syntax, it assumes every "[" is an aray and relies on checking the previous token for a variable, object property, function return ")", nested array "]" and variable reference "}".

 Thanks to